Tamburawa

-Tamburawa is a prominent town in Dawakin Kudu Local Government located fifteen (15 km) kilometres from Kano City in Kano State, Nigeria.
+Tamburawa is a prominent town in Dawakin Kudu Local Government located 15 km from Kano City in Kano State, Nigeria.
 The inhabitant of Tamburawa are Hausa, mostly lecturers, farmers, union workers, and businessmen.
 Irrigation farming is widely practiced.
 Tamburawa which is also known as Tamburawa Yamma, is a unique and homogeneous town.
 In the 2006 population census, Tamburawa and its remote villages were marked with a number of approximately 13,453 inhabitants.
 It is also divided into four major zones i.e. Kofar Arewa, Kofar Gabas, Kofar Yamma, and lastly Kofar Kudu.
 The people of Tamburawa have great enthusiasm for the game of football.
 It has a particular team that normally stands for the town in competitions or leagues that is Tamburawa United.
 The geographical location of Tamburawa is 11,52W 17,50E and 8,32 15.55E. standing 1450 ft above sea level.
 Tamburawa people of course practice child marriage in the community although they are said to be doing it according to the Shariah Law.
 Tamburawa is the centre of a prosperous, densely populated, agricultural region in which millet, rice, peanuts, and beans are produced.
 It is an important market centre for peanuts, livestock, grains, and other foodstuffs from the surrounding area.
 The people of Tamburawa are mostly followers of one religion, which is Islam.
 About 99.9% of the people are Muslims.

+History

+Under the Kingdom of Kano (and later the Kano Emirate), the sarki (king) appointed his Sarkin Tambari exclusively from Tamburawa (or Tambarawa), which was the source of the town's name.
+This official and his lineage lived in the town and were responsible for repairing, guarding, and playing the royal kettle-drums, which were beaten on Thursday nights during Ramadan, as well as whenever the sarki rode out for the Idi festivals or for war.